 Practice relaxation techniques, such as deep breathing, to help cope when things upset you or don’t go according to plan

 Take time several times a week to do something you enjoy, like seeing a movie or visiting friends

 “My counselors at VA showed me different techniques on how to deal with my anxiety attacks.
 They’ve given me a guide on how to live, because the anxiety stopped me from living because I shut myself off.”

 It’s important to find ways to reduce stress and anxiety—at high levels they can be harmful and may be associated with chronic disease.
 Your close friends and family may notice the effects stress and anxiety are having on your quality of life.
 Turn to them when you are ready to look for solutions.
 It can be helpful to share what you’re experiencing with them, and they may be able to provide support.

 Take the next step – Make the connection.

-Every day, Veterans connect with useful resources and effective treatments for dealing with stress and anxiety.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for dealing with stress and anxiety.
 If severe stress and anxiety are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Explore these resources for more information about stress and anxiety in Veterans.